MMRINet: Efficient Mamba-Based Segmentation with Dual-Path Refinement for Low-Resource MRI Analysis: Methods

-Our experiments are conducted mainly on the dataset released in the BraTS--Lighthouse 2025 Challenge for the Sub-Saharan African Population \cite{bratsafrica2025} \cite{bratsafrica}.
-This is the \textbf{only public} dataset consists of 3D multi-parametric MRI scans collected in sub-Saharan Africa, primarily from clinical sites in Nigeria.
-Each case includes the four standard MRI modalities: T1, T1ce, T2, and FLAIR with expert-annotated tumor masks.
-The cohort comprises 60 training and 35 validation cases.
-It reflects real-world variability caused by low-field MRI scanners, diverse patient demographics, and higher levels of noise, making it particularly challenging and clinically relevant.
+All experiments are conducted on the \textbf{BraTS-Lighthouse SSA 2025} dataset \cite{bratsafrica2025,bratsafrica}, which constitutes the only publicly available 3D multi-parametric MRI benchmark collected from sub-Saharan African clinical sites, primarily hospitals in Nigeria.
+Each subject includes the four standard MRI modalities: T1, T1-contrast-enhanced (T1ce), T2, and FLAIR, accompanied by expert-annotated tumor masks delineating three subregions: Enhancing Tumor (ET), Tumor Core (TC), and Whole Tumor (WT).

+The dataset consists of 60 training cases and 35 validation cases.
+It is characterized by substantially higher noise levels, lower image contrast, and greater morphological variability than Western counterparts, reflecting the reality of low-field scanner acquisition at resource-limited clinical sites.
+These properties make it an ideal and clinically meaningful benchmark for evaluating segmentation systems intended for SSA deployment.
+An example case is shown in Figure~\ref{fig:ssa-example}.

+The challenge scenarios presented by SSA MRI, field heterogeneity, limited training data, and acquisition artifacts, are distinct from those in standard benchmarks.
+Demonstrating strong performance in this specific setting is the primary goal of this work.
+We therefore report results on the fixed challenge validation split and discuss cross-dataset generalization as a limitation and future direction rather than inferring it from this benchmark alone.